IRG-MotionLLM: Interleaving Motion Generation, Assessment and Refinement for Text-to-Motion Generation: Introduction

 \section{Introduction}

-Text-to-motion generation \cite{mogen_survey1,mogen_survey2} has emerged as a cornerstone problem in computer vision, with transformative applications in virtual avatars, human–robot interaction, and immersive AR/VR.
-To promote the development of this area, numerous methods \cite{guo,mdm,momask,t2m-gpt} have been proposed to generate motions with higher naturalness, and alignment level with the goal.
+Text-to-motion generation has emerged as a cornerstone problem in computer vision, with transformative applications in multiple human–robot interaction \cite{ji2025towards,huang2026learning,yin2026spatiotemporal,lei2026physigen}, and building immersive virtual 3D world\cite{cao2025uni3c,hou2026egomotion,wu2026plenodium}.
+To promote the development of this area, numerous methods \cite{mogen_survey1,mogen_survey2} have been proposed to generate motions with a higher naturalness and alignment level with the goal.

-Inspired by the recent advances of multimodal large language models \cite{wang2023image,huang2023language,blip,blip2,lin2025pancap}, efforts on Unified Motion-aware LLM (UniMoLM) \cite{motiongpt, motiongpt2,motionchain,mg-motionllm} propose to unify motion understanding and generation abilities within a single foundation model.
-While these models demonstrate remarkable versatility across various basic motion-related tasks (\eg, text-to-motion generation, motion-to-text caption, motion prediction), a critical limitation remains: motion understanding and generation are predominantly modeled in isolation without any explicit interactions, which probably leads to the marginal improvement from complementary learning on various tasks.
+Inspired by recent advances in multimodal large language models \cite{wang2023image,huang2023language,blip,blip2,lin2025pancap,song2025towards}, efforts in Motion-aware LLM (MoLLM) \cite{motiongpt, motiongpt2,motionchain,mg-motionllm} propose to jointly train motion understanding and generation tasks with a single foundation model.
+While joint training provides a versatile basis for various motion-related tasks (\eg, text-to-motion generation, motion-to-text caption), a critical limitation remains: motion understanding and generation are predominantly modeled in isolation without any explicit interactions, which probably leads to the marginal improvement from complementary learning on various tasks.

-Most recently, some emerging works \cite{Uni-cot, irg, chern2025thinking} propose to enhance the generation performance of the unified model by tightly coupling generation and understanding via \emph{interleaved reasoning} across text and images.
-This observation naturally motivates us to ponder a question: \textbf{\emph{Can we further improve UniMoLM's motion generation capability by explicitly linking motion-related tasks through text-motion interleaved reasoning?}}
+Most recently, emerging works \cite{Uni-cot, irg, chern2025thinking} propose to enhance the generation performance of the multimodal model by tightly coupling generation and understanding via \emph{interleaved reasoning} across text and images.
+This observation naturally motivates us to ponder a question: \textbf{\emph{Can we further improve MoLLM's text-to-motion generation capability by explicitly linking motion-related tasks through text-motion interleaved reasoning?}}

 In this work, we provide the first affirmative answer to this question by introducing Interleaved Reasoning for Motion Generation (IRMoGen), a novel paradigm that bridges motion understanding and generation via iterative text-motion dialogue.
 We argue that achieving this vision is non-trivial and entails three progressive challenges: